LittleBigPlanet: Share

 Lastly, the Share component relates to sharing creations with the game's community by uploading levels to the PlayStation Network.
-To-date there are in excess of ten million user-created levels available to play on the LittleBigPlanet server in the PlayStation 3 games.
-Since the release of LittleBigPlanet 2 and the LBP.me community website, the Share component has also had a strong emphasis sharing discoveries.
-Players are encouraged to share levels they find with other players by writing reviews and comments in-game and by sharing links to creations' LBP.me pages via social networks.
+To-date there were an excess of ten million user-created levels available to play on the LittleBigPlanet server in the PlayStation 3 games.
+After the release of LittleBigPlanet 2 and the LBP.me community website, the Share component also had a strong emphasis sharing discoveries.
+Players were encouraged to share levels they found with other players by writing reviews and comments in-game and by sharing links to creations' LBP.me pages via social networks.

 Overview

 The series takes place in a world known as LittleBigPlanet.
 Each curator is in charge of a part of LittleBigPlanet and they govern them independently.
 LittleBigPlanet has geography inspired by the real-life Earth.
 All games in the series follow the main protagonist Sackboy, a small anthropomorphic creature made of brown fabric with a zip fastener and button eyes.
-He can be customised to the player's liking using costumes that are either unlocked in the game, or bought as downloadable content from the PlayStation Store.
+He can be customized to the player's liking using costumes that are either unlocked in the game or bought as downloadable content from the PlayStation Store.
 The player can control Sackboy's four emotions; happiness, sadness, worry and anger, each of which has three levels of intensity.
 The English language version of each game is narrated by Stephen Fry and in all formats Fry's scripts are written by Dean Wilkinson.